SilasReinagel/silasreinagel.github.io/_posts/2019-09-03-compose-your-software.md

 ----

 Functional composition is about declaring the whole application as a single operation which takes one input and yields one output.
 The metaphor for function programming is a Pipe.
-It allows for unidirection data flow, while forbidding reassignments, mutations and side effects.
+It allows for unidirectional data flow, while forbidding reassignments, mutations and side effects.

 Good functional code has a clean separation of abstraction layers, lots of small, pure, well-named functions.
 Since it uses small scopes, often its variable names are shorter, since there is no ambiguity.